 While searching for someone to hold my hand, I found in my research a lot of depressed, sad posts and forums, mostly around cancer patients and alopecia.
 Still others focused on hair loss as simply a condition due to stress or unhealthy lifestyle choices.

 What I didn’t see was much attention paid to women going through the experience of female pattern baldness.
 This is a different kind of condition: a permanent and gradually more devastating one.
 Like other women in my shoes, I am completely healthy, youthful, smart and engaged in the world.
 I do not have a thyroid issue or too TOO much stress.
 My hair loss is genetic.
 The only sites or people addressing it were vendors who wanted to sell me a product, not engage me in something up-lifting.

 Despite the physical self-awareness, the psychological impact on women is less than positive to say the least.
 Lots of otherwise powerful women admit to feelings of isolation, embarrassment and shame about their hair loss.

-A secondary wrinkle (read: irritation) was that as I told my story to women who would listen, and rather than believed me, some wanted to help, diagnose or FIX me.
+As I began to tell my story to other women, they offered help through diagnoses; they thought helping me was to “fix” me.
 They would consistently tell me to take supplements or get my thyroid checked.
-These were not solutions for me, but they were trying to help.
-I gave them a wide birth, because they meant well, but inside I would shake my head.
+These were not solutions for me, but I gave these friends a wide birth, because they meant well.
+Inside I would shake my head.
 There is NO WAY they would ever say these things to a man.

 And so here we are.
 This is how and why BIG LIFE THIN HAIR was born.
 It’s the natural and, let’s face it, WILLFUL result of personal struggle, searching, a love of hair, a love of my fellow womankind and A LOVE OF LIFE.
 It’s born of a need to have an answer to the noise of “hair = beauty.”